Let's get the name right.

 Now, 50 years later, engineered stone is one of the fastest growing categories in the surfacing materials industry, with dozens of brands all kin to the original Bretonstone.

 All the world known brands of engineered stone and made using the same Breton technology.
 This is like everyone having the same blender but each puts in there own slightly different recipe hence different colours and different patterns.

 In the past technology had limited the colour choice to aggregate type looks and mono colours however with recent advances now engineered stone is able to create looks of very exotic marble (veined) patterns.
-This is the new look for 2015 marble veined stone. (we will be adding some of our kitchen benchtops with these marble patterns soon)

 What brand of engineered stone is the best?